AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 #### Braintree

 *  Braintree has discontinued the KOUNT fraud protection integration.
-It has been removed from the {{ site.data.var.ee }} codebase.
+It has been removed from the Adobe Commerce codebase.

 *  The **Always request 3DS** option has been added to the Admin.

 ### PWA Studio

-PWA Studio v.12.5.x is compatible with {{ site.data.var.ee }} 2.4.5.
+PWA Studio v.12.5.x is compatible with Adobe Commerce 2.4.5.

 New features for this release include: